psychotimmy/Sharp-MZ-700/README.md

 3. primes-rf.F90 - Prime number generator, suitable for use with the BBG RealFortran v1 compiler.
 Note - this is NOT a Fortan 90 dialect!

 4. Sharp MZ-700 User Notes 1.pdf - Scan of the first edition of the SharpSoft USer Notes for the MZ-700.

+5. Drinking game v2 (mzf) - Sharp BASIC 1.0A program to solve the puzzle using a monte carlo simulation, August 2021.

 Sharp MZ-700 emulators will work directly with the .mzf files stored here.